fzolv/share-ware/README.md

 - hull: main HTTP API (Spring Boot), security, services, orchestration
 - bus: pluggable messaging providers (Kafka, RabbitMQ)

+## Design Considerations
+- Due to single connection nature of H2 database, I had to use a monolith application to design the solution.
+- I have designed with a ddd centric nature in branch ddd-design where each module is a separate bounded context.
+- I have made use of strategy design in case of splitting algorithms for extendibility
+- I have kept the system extendible and made wide use of provider design to readily integrate with any resource
+- Like for bus I can use kafka or rabbitmq and for locks I can use in-memory, database or distributed locks
+- The balance computation is designed to be efficient and scalable using snapshotting and windowing techniques
+- Security is a first class citizen with JWT RS256 and resource based authorization enforced at controller level
+- Event streaming allows for future integrations like notifications, analytics etc
+- I have also added provisioning for integration with Payment Gateways in future for settlements

 ## Key Entities (data module)

 - UserEntity